luarvic/click2approve/README.md

 Its goals are:

 - To provide the HTTP endpoints that implement the File Manager business logic.
-- To interact with other microservices:
-    - File Storage;
-    - JOD Converter.

 It is written in [C#](https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/) and uses:

 - [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) framework.
 - [Entity Framework](https://learn.microsoft.com/en-us/ef/).
 - [ASP.NET Identity](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity) framework.

-## File Storage

-Its purpose is to provide a storage for the BLOB data.

-Its a third-party microservice [rumkin/file-storage](https://github.com/rumkin/file-storage).

-The main advantages of having this service instead of storing the BLOB data in the `API` service file system are:

-- You can have multiple instances of `API` that access the single storage.
-So, every instance works with the same data.
-- Since it supports HTTP protocol, it can be easily replaced by any cloud provider (Azure, AWS, Google Cloud, etc.) storage service that also work via HTTP.

-## JOD Converter

-Its purpose is to separate the functionality that creates file previews from the `API` service.

-Its a third-party microservice [JOD Converter](https://github.com/jodconverter).

-The service is used to generate the lightweight PNG thumbnails while uploading user files.
-That increases the uploading time, but makes the page that shows the user file thumbnails work quickly.

 ## DB